 Student-Athlete Q&A: Kirby Coxby Christina Egbert • September 8, 2017 Share:

-Kirby admits that he’s a man of few words, but we were able to learn more about the Indianapolis native in a recent Q&A session.
+Yet, the senior wide reciver was normally one of the quiet ones on the team.
+He preferred to keep his head down and lead by example.
+Though he might be a man of few words, we were able to learn more about the Indianapolis native in a recent Q&A session.

 Q: How long have you been playing football?